I think half the country has this little flu bug that's going around.

 And she's going to preserve it.

-She's going to distort the due process clause so that the Federal Supreme Court can overturn state legislation.
+She's going to distort the due process clause so that the federal Supreme Court can overturn state legislation.

-She's going to abuse the Interstate Commerce Clause so that literally, literally anything that's done within the confines of one state will somehow affect interstate commerce, and therefore the federal government may regulate it.
+She's going to abuse the interstate commerce clause so that literally, literally anything that's done within the confines of one state will somehow affect interstate commerce and therefore the federal government may regulate it.

 Remember the 1942 case, Wickard v.
+It was a Wickard Rickard Fulburn, that's who the guy was.

-He was growing homegrown wheat.
+He was growing homegrown wheat, homegrown wheat.

 Therefore, the government can tell him he can't grow his homegrown wheat.